Skip to main content

 The input parameters have been harmonized in form of specifications to be taken into account during the design phase of each rig.

-The two rigs to be designed according to the specifications gathered during the first reporting period will address the needs of the ocean energy technologies by providing a testing facility that will target different subsystems and components (PTO, power conversion, control and instrumentation, moorings, power cable).
+The Drivetrain and Structural Components rigs were designed according to the specifications gathered during the first reporting period and demonstrated to address the needs of the ocean energy technologies by providing a testing facility that will target different subsystems and components (PTO, power conversion, control and instrumentation, moorings, power cables, sealing systems, mechanical interfaces).

 This will help in reducing the cost of the ocean energy technology development pathways by accelerating the technical maturity of the WECs by de-risking them through rig testing, thus reducing the probability of encountering failures during the following phase of sea trials.